-Please remember if you have a partner, friend or relative who would like to attend, they are most welcome.
+Please remember if you have a partner, friend or relative who would like to come they are most welcome.

 The group runs for two hours every month.
 The first hour focuses on an invited speaker with relevant education/information, while the second hour is for more informal group socialising and facilitated group sharing.